 While it's one of the best photo storage and sharing sites, those looking for one of the best Google Photos alternatives have plenty of options.
 Whether you are an amateur photographer or a seasoned pro using the latest mirrorless cameras, a secure and convenient solution from the best cloud storage providers is essential.

-With Google Photos having changed its storage conditions (opens in new tab) from June 1, 2021 (from free unlimited storage to 15GB that is shared across Gmail, Drive and Photos), alternative services are becoming more competitive.
+With Google Photos having changed its storage conditions from June 1, 2021 (from free unlimited storage to 15GB that is shared across Gmail, Drive, and Photos), alternative photo storage and sharing sites are becoming more competitive.
 Of course, you can pay for extra storage with Google Photos, but you may prefer the features and pricing of other providers.

 Free accounts (Basic) only include 2GB and are more suited to documents than albums of photos.
 However, they do have sharing and collaboration features as well as secure settings and apps for Windows, macOS, iOS, and Android.

-The greatest difference between the Basic account and Individual Plus subscription tier ($120 a year) is in the account storage size.
+The greatest difference between the Basic account and the Individual Plus subscription tier ($9.99 a month) is in the account storage size.
 There are additional features in security (Vault, passwords, remote device wipe), sharing (Basic includes up to 100MB/transfer, Plus is 2GB/transfer), and access (Plus includes smart sync and mobile offline folders).

-With the standard 2TB capacity on Individual Plus accounts, Dropbox compares favourably with other best Google Photos alternatives such as OneDrive (2TB at $180 a year).
+With the standard 2TB capacity on Individual Plus accounts, Dropbox compares favorably with other good Google Photos alternatives such as OneDrive.

 Dropbox can auto-sync photos from your devices to the cloud and integrates with third-party apps such as photo editor Pixlr.
 There is also integration with Facebook to download images from the site and with Adobe Creative Cloud for easy transfer.
 Unlike most photo-specific cloud storage, Dropbox does not feature smart tagging or AI categorization, making the collation of photo albums harder.